Compare two cars

 Verdict

 Citroen appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the French car offers slightly better overall protection and takes the lead.
-From there things take a different direction, with Mercedes Benz being considerably quicker, thus putting more smile on driver's face.
+From there things take a different direction, with Mercedes Benz offering somewhat better performance, just enough to call it quicker.
 To make things even better, it consumps less fuel!
-No mistake, whatever you decide here, but I'd still go for the Mercedes Benz.
+It's really tough to make a final decision here, but if I'd need to, I'd say Mercedes Benz.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, among more than 12.000 different ones in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, out of 12.000+ vehicles we currently have in our database.

 Follow us